knivd/16z/README.md

 Possible applications: accounting, early programming education, data terminals, retro-style gaming, hobby design and programming.

 And the most important of all - to bring some entertainment while working on it...

+Sounds like joy and you'd want to collaborate?
+Email me your request to toyaga@mail.com (don't forget to include your github email).